LTUC/amman-dotnet-401d2/Curriculum/Class31/Facilitator/viewComponents.md

 # View Components

-The documenation for View Components is actually pretty good.
-You should read the documentation in it's entirety before the lecture to get familiar with the content: [Documenation Here](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/view-components?view=aspnetcore-2.1)
+The documentation for View Components is actually pretty good.
+You should read the documentation in it's entirety before the lecture to get familiar with the content: [Documentation Here](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/view-components?view=aspnetcore-2.1)

-View Components are super useful and are utulized for many different reasons in asp.net core sites.
+View Components are super useful and are utilized for many different reasons in asp.net core sites.

-Some use cases for View Compnents:
+Some use cases for View Components:
 1. Login Panels
-2. Mini Baskets
+1. Mini Baskets
-3. Sidebars
+1. Sidebars

 Essentially, if there is a section of the page that requires rendering and logic manipulation, then a VC is a good choice.
 View Components can process logic and make calls to a database, external APIs, or really just be viewed as a "mini controller"